0Vicent0/sigstore-GUI-signer-tool/README.md

 The usage of the program should be almost trivial if you have at least read some of the sigstore official documentation.

 1. The first button "Hash an artifact" will execute a 256 bit hash on the selected file and paste it to the screen
-2. Sign an artifact will use sign the selected file and produce a 'bundle' that matches  this signed file.
+2. "Sign an artifact" will use sign the selected file and produce a 'bundle' that matches  this signed file.
 To check the validity of the file you will need to have this bundle.
-3. Verifies the selected file with his correspondant bundle.
+3. "Verify and artifact" will verify the selected file with his correspondant bundle.
-4. If you signed a file you can just check with his hash against rekor public ledger without the need of a bundle.
-This is convenient if you do not want to manage bundles.
+4. "Check hash in reckor ledger" just checks the hash of the file with the hash recorded in rekor public ledger without the need of a bundle or if you lost this bundle.
+This is convenient if you do not want to manage bundles and want to work with hashes.
+   Of course you should have signed the artifact before.

 ![image](gui-interface.png)